homorunner/mcpmark-notion/tasks/github/easyr1/config_parameter_audit/description.md

 - "batch" (case insensitive)
 - "显存" (GPU memory in Chinese)

-You must find and list ALL issues that contain any of these keywords, regardless of whether you think they're related to the parameter changes.
+You must find and list ALL issues that contain any of these keywords in their titles or bodies, regardless of whether you think they're related to the parameter changes.

 ### 4. File Creation and Results
 Create a file named exactly `ANALYSIS_RESULTS.json` in the repository root with this exact structure: